zachgordon25/gitmd/README.md

 `cd` into that folder in terminal

-#### 1. Making a repo on Github first and cloning it locally
+#### 1. Making a repo on GitHub first and cloning it locally

-1. Go to your Github enterprise account and log in to your account.
+1. Go to your GitHub enterprise account and log in to your account.

 1. Click on the plus sign next to your profile photo at the top-right corner of your page: